Social Media's Impact On Mental Health Is Far More Serious Than You Think

-When Carina Chilcott was in eighth grade, she posted her first YouTube video — three years later, the 16-year-old Vancouver native’s reach now extends to 300,000-plus subscribers (along with over 45,000 on Instagram, and more than 20,000 on TikTok) who tune in to watch her weekly uploads that range from her high school morning routine to “study with me” videos.
+When Carina Natalie was in eighth grade, she posted her first YouTube video — three years later, the 16-year-old's reach now extends to 300,000-plus subscribers (along with over 45,000 on Instagram, and more than 20,000 on TikTok) who tune in to watch her weekly uploads that range from her high school morning routine to “study with me” videos.

 “My social media experience has definitely been slightly unconventional in comparison with the average teenager because it is, at the end of the day, my job,” she says.
 “I grew a following in grade nine, and it happened quite quickly.
 And as thousands of people began to follow me, I grew more self-conscious of myself.
 It was daunting posting content that I knew such a large audience would be watching, judging, and commenting on.”